direktiv/direktiv.github.io/docs/quickstart.md

 With Vorteil installed (full instructions [here](https://github.com/vorteil/vorteil)):

- 1. download `direktiv.vorteil` from the [releases page](https://github.com/vorteil/direktiv/releases),
+ 1. download `direktiv.vorteil` from the [releases page](https://github.com/vorteil/direktiv/releases) (contained in the ZIP file),
  2. run `vorteil run direktiv.vorteil` from within your downloads folder.

 ***Testing Direktiv***:

-Download the `direkcli` command-line tool from the [releases page](https://github.com/vorteil/direktiv/releases)  and create your first namespace by running:
+Download the `direkcli` command-line tool from the [releases page](https://github.com/vorteil/direktiv/releases)  (contained in the ZIP file) and create your first namespace by running:

 `direkcli namespaces create demo`